xapple/forest_puller/NOTES.md

 * Table showing available for wood supply in SOEF and HPFFRE.

+* Table with average increments over all years available.
+Both in volume and converted to tons

 # TODO

-* Table with average gains (i.e. growth per hectare) over all years available.
-(IPCC, SOEF, HPFFRE) (see picture of hand-written table)
-  For IPCC only in tons, for SOEF in both volume and tons, for HPFFRE both in volumes and tons.

-* Same for average losses (i.e. harvest per hectare).
-Add the FAOSTAT source.

 * Add the density table to the new Table system.